 Conclusion

 Living with a widow’s peak doesn’t have to be permanent.
 Whether your hairline is genetic or your hair has receded slightly, we can help.
-With our corrective treatments, we’ll restore your hairline, creating the even appearance you’re after.
+With our corrective treatments, we’ll restore your hairline to create the even appearance you’re after.

-At The Treatment Room London, we offer both FUE and FUT hair transplants for a woman’s widow’s peak.
-Our surgeons will guide you through the procedure, detailing the best options for your hair.
+At The Treatment Room London, we offer both FUE and FUT hair transplants for women with a widow’s peak.
+Our surgeons will guide you through the procedure, detailing the best options for your specific hair needs.
 To book a consultation, use our contact form or call 020 8706 0076.

 References